1jsingh/GradOP-Guided-Image-Synthesis/README.md

 </p>

 ## Description
 Official implementation of our CVPR 2023 paper with streamlit demo.
-By modelling the guided image synthesis output as the solution of a constrained optimization problem, we imporve output realism <em>w.r.t</em> the target domain (e.g. realistic photos) when performing guided image synthesis from coarse user scribbles.
+By modelling the guided image synthesis output as the solution of a constrained optimization problem, we improve output realism <em>w.r.t</em> the target domain (e.g. realistic photos) when performing guided image synthesis from coarse user scribbles.

 <!-- ## Updates